Q methodology

 Q methodology is a research method used in psychology and in social sciences to study people's "subjectivity"—that is, their viewpoint.
 Q was developed by psychologist William Stephenson.
-It has been used both in clinical settings for assessing a patient's progress over time (intra-rater comparison), as well as in research settings to examine how people think about a topic (inter-rater comparisons).
+It has been used both in clinical settings for assessing a patient's progress over time (intra-rater comparison), as well as in research settings to examine how people think about a specific topic (inter-rater comparisons).

 Technical overview

 The name "Q" comes from the form of factor analysis that is used to analyze the data.
 Normal factor analysis, called "R method," involves finding correlations between variables (say, height and age) across a sample of subjects.
 Q, on the other hand, looks for correlations between subjects across a sample of variables.
 Q factor analysis reduces the many individual viewpoints of the subjects down to a few "factors," which are claimed to represent shared ways of thinking.
 It is sometimes said that Q factor analysis is R factor analysis with the data table turned sideways.
 While helpful as a heuristic for understanding Q, this explanation may be misleading, as most Q methodologists argue that for mathematical reasons no one data matrix would be suitable for analysis with both Q and R.

 The data for Q factor analysis come from a series of "Q sorts" performed by one or more subjects.
 A Q sort is a ranking of variables—typically presented as statements printed on small cards—according to some "condition of instruction."
 For example, in a Q study of people's views of a celebrity, a subject might be given statements like "He is a deeply religious man" and "He is a liar," and asked to sort them from "most like how I think about this celebrity" to "least like how I think about this celebrity."
 The use of ranking, rather than asking subjects to rate their agreement with statements individually, is meant to capture the idea that people think about ideas in relation to other ideas, rather than in isolation.
+Usually, this ranking is done on a score sheet with the most salient options at the extreme ends of the sheet, such as "most agree" and "most disagree".
+This score sheet is usually in the form of a bell curve where a respondent can place most Q sorts at the middle and the fewest Q sorts at the far ends of the score sheets.

 The sample of statements for a Q sort is drawn from and claimed by the researcher to be representative of a "concourse"—the sum of all things people say or think about the issue being investigated.
-Commonly Q methodologists use a structured sampling approach in order to try and represent the full breadth of the concourse.
+Commonly, Q methodologists use a structured sampling approach in order to try and represent the full breadth of the concourse.